Bbanez/faded/README.md

 - All human tools are ineffective.
 [The Sphere](#the-sphere) could not be mined.
 Strange trees around it could not be cut.
 - Humans attempted to dig the tree from the ground, but tree roots are enormously deep and entangled.
-- Secret society of the humans proposes a construction of [The Impact Hammer](#the-impact-hammer), which will use some secret technology, able to split [The Sphere](#the-sphere) into parts.
+- Secret society of humans proposes a construction of [The Impact Hammer](#the-impact-hammer), which will use some secret technology, able to split [The Sphere](#the-sphere) into parts.

 ### 695ba